South Asian men share experiences to support prostate cancer research

 Creating a safe space

-The workshop began with a talk from Professor Richard Martin, Associate Pro Vice Chancellor (Research & Innovation) and Professor of Clinical Epidemiology, who has specialist expertise in prostate cancer epidemiology.
+The workshop began with a talk from Richard Martin, Associate Pro Vice Chancellor (Research & Innovation) and Professor of Clinical Epidemiology, an expert in prostate cancer epidemiology.
 He shared key facts about prostate cancer risk, screening and treatment, generating lots of questions and comments from those attending.
-This was followed by group discussions, led by University of Bristol scholarship funded PhD student Aiman Abbasi, on how conversations about prostate cancer could be made easier within their communities.

 One participant explained: